-I’m a creative guy, passionate about everything from psychology to typography… looking for opportunities where I can lead and make beautiful experiences.
 Offering a brief glimpse into my history, you'll see I actually have my Masters in Interactive Design.
-I'm experienced in Advertising, Usability, User Experience processes and especially the why behind how users are influenced throughout a system..
-With this at my side I've been afforded the opportunity to design websites and experiences for clients such as Gatorade, Mtn Dew, Chiquita, Levelor, 3M, and many more.
+I love evangelizing the importance of Human Factors ( HCI ), Usability, User Experience processes and especially the why behind how users are influenced throughout a system.
+With these passions and skillsets I've been afforded the opportunity to lead teams designing applications (like Voice for example), websites, products and experiences for clients such as Gatorade, Mtn Dew, Chiquita, Levelor, 3M, and many more.

-I most recently lead a team of Product Designers for almost 2 years as the UX and Creative Director.
-I worked side by side with App Developers and Front End Developers, informing and executing everything from strategy to UX to visual design on projects ranging from Native Applications to monstrous, complex enterprise solutions.
+At Exadel I built and lead a team of Product Designers for almost 2 years as the UX and Creative Director.
+I worked side by side with App Developers and Front End Developers, informing and executing everything from strategy to UX on projects ranging from Native Applications to monstrous, complex enterprise solutions.
 During my time at Exadel, I pushed to envelope the Front End Team into the Creative Department, merging teams and processes that facilitated each other.
 I helped initiate processes that facilitated development and Creative relationships.
-I also worked with fledgling ideas from potential businesses - helping them flesh out their App concepts, building everything from Investor decks and materials to interactive demos.
-I also lead and conducted a major Usability study - driving both quantitative and qualitative research, interviewing users and performing prototyping exercises with them.
+I also worked with fledgling ideas from potential businesses in a custom-software consultancy format - helping them flesh out their App concepts, building everything from Investor decks and materials to interactive demos.
+My team and I also introduced Product Discovery and testing processes at Exadel - driving both quantitative and qualitative research, interviewing users and performing prototyping exercises with them.

 For almost two years, I worked at an ad agency in Denver called Motive.
 At Motive I served as the creative lead on all digital projects and also got involved in all mediums of advertising, with clients such as Gatorade, Pepsi, Mtn Dew, Van's Foods, Amp and many more.
 I ensured all digital and Interactive projects were addressed in proper UX and IA fashion, building prototypes, plotting architectures and User Journeys and implementing modern best practices in Product and Web design to ensure usability.
 Motive is heavy on the conceptual side, and I was constantly cranking out ideas.
 As with every former position, I've taken every opportunity to mentor and guide younger designers.